Country selection

 As delineated in the ClinDrugTrialGCP, the MOH’s Administration of Science, Technology and Training (ASTT) is responsible for reviewing the clinical trial registration and study approval dossiers for completeness.
 Evidence of institutional EC approval from a CEBRGL is a required element of the study approval dossier, so CEBRGL and ASTT approval cannot be conducted in parallel.
 Additionally, the NECBR’s review of the protocol is initiated by the MOH as part of the ASTT’s study approval dossier review procedures.
 Per the ClinDrugTrialGCP and the PharmLaw-VNM, the ASTT’s review is finalized once NECBR approval is obtained and the entire study approval dossier is sent to the Minister of Health for final approval.

-The ECReg indicates that for research involving humans, institutions with ECs are responsible for overseeing an initial ethical and scientific appraisal of the research before it is reviewed by the NECBR.
-For institutions conducting research that do not have a CEBRGL, the review and evaluation of the research is performed by the NECBR or the CEBRGL of another institution with appropriate expertise.
+The ECReg indicates that CEBRGLs are responsible for reviewing clinical trial documents before submitting them to the NECBR.
+For institutions conducting research involving humans that do not have a CEBRGL, the review and evaluation of the research is performed by a CEBRGL appropriate to the research field.

-The ECReg indicates that ECs may assess a research dossier or application under an expedited process if:
+The ECReg indicates that ECs may review a research dossier or application under an expedited/shortened process if:

 • The research involves minimal risk

-• The research documents have been reviewed and approved by an EC of the same level
+• The research documents have been reviewed and approved by another institutional EC

-• It is a periodic report on implementation of research that has already been approved
+• It is a periodic or ad hoc report for research that has already been approved

 • It is an application for amendment and supplementation of a research protocol that has already been approved